-This handbook will orient you to the policies and the procedures used in the Bachelor of Science in Nursing (BSN) program for didactic and lab courses and clinical experiences.
-Students should carefully read the material and ask the Director for clarification on any policy and procedures that are unclear.
+This handbook provides nursing students with information about policies and procedures used in the Bachelor of Science in Nursing (BSN) program for didactic, lab courses and clinical experiences.
+You are responsible for knowing the information contained in this student handbook.
+Students should read the material in this handbook carefully and ask the Director and or Nursing Faculty for clarification on any policy and procedures that are unclear.
+You will be required to sign a form indicating that you have received this student handbook and accountable for information contained in this student handbook.